cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 * If it took more than one hour to generate the blocks, the expected difficulty value is decreased for the same reason.

-This method of calculating difficulty (Dark Gravity Wave) was authored by Dash creator Evan Duffield to fix exploits possible with the previously used Kimoto Gravity Well difficulty readjustment algorithm.
+This method of calculating difficulty (Dark Gravity Wave) was authored by Lifetioncoin creator Evan Duffield to fix exploits possible with the previously used Kimoto Gravity Well difficulty readjustment algorithm.
 For additional detail, reference this [Official Documentation Dark Gravity Wave page](https://docs.dash.org/en/stable/introduction/features.html#dark-gravity-wave).